John J.G. Reijmer

 Fall 2016 John transferred to the College of Petroleum Engineering & Geosciences (CPG) of the King Fahd University of Petroleum & Minerals (KFUPM) in Dhahran (Kingdom of Saudi Arabia) to accept the Saudi Aramco Chair of Geosciences.

-January 2021, John took early retirement and returned to The Netherlands.
-John is a Full Professor (Emeritus) with the Vrije Universiteit Amsterdam (The Netherlands) and remained associated with KFUPM-CPG as Adjunct Full Professor up to August 2022
+January 2021, John took early retirement from CPG, and returned to The Netherlands.
+John remains a Full Professor (Emeritus) with the Vrije Universiteit Amsterdam (The Netherlands) and remained associated with KFUPM-CPG as Adjunct Full Professor for a brief period, up to August 2022

-In Fall 2022 John will be joining the Université de Fribourg / Universität Freiburg (Switzerland) for two successive three-months research and teaching semesters (Fall 2022 and Spring 2023).
+In Fall 2022 John joined the Université de Fribourg / Universität Freiburg (Switzerland) for a three-months research and teaching semester with the research group of Prof. Anneleen Foubert.

 John’s research interests concentrate on various aspects of carbonate sedimentology: